mtonkal/rogerslab/README.md

 ## Get Started

 ### How to Update Content
-1. Add your project information to data.json
-Copy and paste the code below at the end of project items
+1. Add your project information to data.json.
+Copy and paste the code below at the end of project items.
 ```javascript
         ,
         {